 It’s a meal that is sure to please the kids and a nice change of pace when you don’t feel like cooking a full meal.
 Just because it can be an easy meal doesn’t mean that you need to pay a lot for it.
-With a little foresite and planning, there are ways to cut the cost when your family decides to have a pizza night.
+With a little foresight and planning, there are ways to cut the cost when your family decides to have a pizza night.
 Here are a few of them:

 Use Coupons: Most pizza outlets distribute coupons that can save you money.
-These coupons can be found in numerous places: newspaper inserts, mailings, telephone books, coupon books, etc. If your pizza is delivered, there are frequently coupons pasted on the box.
+These coupons can be found in numerous places: newspaper inserts, mailings, telephone books, coupon books, etc. If your pizza is delivered, there are coupons frequently pasted on the box.

 Internet: Sometimes there are specials online that aren’t available through phone-in orders.
 Always check the pizza store’s website before you order.

-Consider Eating at the Shop: Many pizza shops (especially local, family owned businesses) offer dine-in only specials, most frequently seen as lunch specials and Family Specials.
-A dine-in Family Special could include free drinks, free dessert, salad or other bonuses and can make for an inexpensive occasional family night out.
-The other bonuses of dining at the pizza shop are no dishes to do at home, no paper plates/cups stuffing the trash can and no risk of a little one dropping a slice on the couch, rug, etc.
+Consider Eating at the Shop: Many pizza shops (especially local, family-owned businesses) offer dine-in-only specials, most frequently seen as lunch specials and Family Specials.
+A dine-in Family Special could include free drinks, free dessert, salad, or other bonuses and can make for an inexpensive occasional family night out.
+The other bonuses of dining at the pizza shop are no dishes to do at home, no paper plates/cups stuffing the trash can, and no risk of a little one dropping a slice on the couch, rug, etc.

 Buy In Volume: Many pizza businesses have volume discounts such as buy one get the next one for $5.
 If you don’t mind cold pizza or reheated pizza, purchasing in volume will guarantee some leftovers that can make for an inexpensive lunch the next day.

 Buy a ‘theme’ pizza: Rather than ordering your toppings ala carte, try a theme pizza (i.e. Supreme, Veggie, Meat, etc).
 The overall price of a ‘theme’ pizza is frequently lower than if you had ordered the same pizza and the toppings individually.
-If you have a good relationship with your local pizzaria, they’re more likely to honor special requests such as “I’d like a large Supreme pizza, but could we get no olives on one half of it?”
+If you have a good relationship with your local pizzeria, they’re more likely to honor special requests such as “I’d like a large Supreme pizza, but could we get no olives on one half of it?”

 Plain Cheese Please: Order a plain cheese pizza and add your own additional toppings at home.